tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### 10. Students Do: Voice Gender Recognition (30 min)

-In this activity, students will create a neural network to predict the gender of a voice using acoustic properties of the voice and speech.
+In this activity, students will create a neural network to predict the gender of a voice using the acoustic properties of the voice and speech.

 **Files:**